• Skip to primary navigation

 How Many Lentil Sprouts?

-You can either half or double the number of lentils.
+You can either half or double the number of lentils when you are sprouting lentils for chickens and for your family.

 Use a wide-mouth mason jar or any other smaller glass jar.

-You could even use a sprouting mat or multiple jars to increase the amount based on the size of your flock or family.
+You could even use a sprouting mat or multiple jars to increase the amount based on your flock or family size.

-I recommend sprouting a jar and then starting another one 3 - 4 days later, rotating this way to keep your flock and family in the green, so to speak.
+I recommend sprouting a jar and then starting another one three or four days later, rotating this way to keep your flock and family in the green.

 FAQs on how to grow lentil sprouts